microsoft/fhir-proxy/docs/addingfhiridcustomclaim.md

 ## Adding fhirUser as Custom Claim to AAD OAuth Tokens
-To support SMART Launch fhirUser scope to restrict content to the logged in user and/or set patient/user Context you can associated Active Directory user accounts with an FHIR resource logical ID in the FHIR Server.
+To support SMART Launch fhirUser scope to restrict content to the logged in user and/or set patient/user Context you can associated Active Directory user accounts with a specific FHIR resource on the FHIR Server.
 This association allows for populating the fhirUser claim in OAuth tokens and setting context for the calling SMART Applications as detailed in the [SMART App Launch Framework](http://www.hl7.org/fhir/smart-app-launch/)</br>

+### Prerequisites
-<B><I>Note: You musy have rights to administer claims policy in your AD Tenant and read/write user profiles in order to proceed</B></I>
+1. <B><I>You must have rights to administer claims policy in your AD Tenant and read/write user profiles in order to proceed</B></I>
+2. You have installed the fhir-proxy in the tenant.

+### Configure fhirUser Custom Claim
 1. [Download and Install Windows Powershell for your platform](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1)
 2. Launch Powershell with Administrator privledges
 3. Follow the [prerequisites](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-claims-mapping#prerequisites) for running AD Policy Commands